Why should you consider spending a decent stack of money on a burr coffee grinder?

 What’s To Love About The Rancilio Rocky?

-The single most important factor in choosing a grinder is the consistency of the size of the coffee particles it produces.
+The single most important factor in choosing a coffee grinder is the consistency of the size of the coffee particles it produces.
 This is the reason that we always recommend buying a burr grinder over a blade grinder.
-Great tasting coffee is coffee that has been extracted evenly which is in large part governed by the consistency of the grind size.
+Great tasting coffee is coffee that has been extracted evenly which is in large part governed by the consistency of the ground coffee.
 If you really want to understand coffee grinding then see our Coffee Grinding Guide and Grind Chart here.

 It is worth noting that as with many other grinders some users have found it to not deal so well with the exceptionally coarse grind size that some people use for French Press.